This With a Local supplies insider tips on things to do and see while visiting Montreal in Quebec, Canada.

 Other than that, the Eastern Townships, closer to the American border, for food, for wine, for cider.
 You’ve got all the apples and great breweries.

-The Destination Canada website is a good source of information about the province and country as a whole.
+The Destination Canada website is a good source of information about the province of Quebec and the country as a whole.